Corporate Social Responsibility of Natural Stone Supplier – Regatta Universal Exports

 - A working committee is formed to carry out various tasks.

-- Employees can directly interact with the management regarding their problems or issues at workplace through their seniors or supervisors.
+- Employees can directly interact with the management regarding their problems or issues at the workplace through their seniors or supervisors.

 - In periodic meetings, the growth and targets of the company are discussed.